nicotine-plus/nicotine-plus/doc/PACKAGING.md

 python3 packaging/windows/create_installer.py
 ```

-You should now find a `Nicotine+-$(version).exe` installer in the `packaging/windows` directory.
+A `Nicotine+-$(version).exe` installer is now present in the `packaging\windows\` folder.

-#### Building a 32-bit (i686) application and installer
+### Building a 32-bit (i686) Application and Installer

-Start a MinGW 32-bit terminal, and follow the above instructions again, replacing any instance of "x86_64" with "i686" when installing packages.
+Start a MinGW 32-bit terminal, and follow the above instructions again.
+Replace any instance of `x86_64` with `i686` when installing packages.

-Preferably, clone a fresh copy of the nicotine-plus git repository before freezing Nicotine+ with PyInstaller again.
+You are recommended to clone a fresh copy of the `nicotine-plus` git repository before building a frozen application again.